santiagoGuastavino/mercado-liebre/README.md

 - I had a lot of fun writing it's code and I'm proud of the results.
 - I think I might like front end a bit too much.
 - I'm looking forward to make it operative with some back end.
+- I've recently added MVC structure.
+So far so good.